Program Application Deadline:

 Is the Respiratory Program Accredited?
 YES!

-The Respiratory Therapist Program at Big Sandy Community and Technical College has received Continuing Accreditation from the Commission on Accreditation for Respiratory Care (CoARC).
-For more information on CoARC or to find out how to contact the Commission, please visit their website at http://www.coarc.com/
+The Respiratory Care Program at Big Sandy Community and Technical College has received Continuing Accreditation from the Commission on Accreditation for Respiratory Care (CoARC).
+Big Sandy Community and Technical College’s CoARC Program Number is 200477.
+For more information on CoARC or to find out how to contact them, please visit the CoARC website here.